• Digital Nomad Resources

 At least the snacks were cheap, but I should have been better prepared in the food department before my flight.
 The two Japanese ladies sitting next to me came prepared with a big bag of snacks, including onigiri and sandwiches from Lawson’s.
 Why didn’t I think of that!
 Even more remarkable about the two ladies was that they didn’t get up once for a toilet break.
 I can’t sit still for 6 hours (which is why I’m a nomad I suppose), but even if I could I do not have an iron bladder.

 In addition to preparing snacks, you also need to be prepared to entertain yourself as there is no inflight entertainment.
-Despite the prospect of a long flight I was actually looking forward to the flight as a work session.
+Despite the prospect of a long flight, I was actually looking forward to the flight as a work session.
 My Macbook Air has a supposed battery life of 8 hours, so I had more than enough battery life for the flight.
 After a week of travel in Japan I had a backlog of photos to process and makes notes of, giving me enough work to do for the day.
-I just treated it like a work day.
+I just treated it like a working day.

 The flight was 99% full, with the few empty seats probably being abandoned tickets.
 The flight is on an A321 with 40 rows of seats.

-There was only one other westerner on the flight, and looking at the passports when boarding it was about a 50/50 mix of Vietnamese and Japanese passports.
+There was only one other Westerner on the flight, and looking at the passports when boarding it was about a 50/50 mix of Vietnamese and Japanese passports.
 This is good news for the future of this route if it’s full and equally patronised by Vietnamese and Japanese.
 The Vietnam aviation market is booming, and VietJet will soon be adding direct Danang-Tokyo flights.
 There are now two Ho Chi Minh – Seoul flights a day, so I wonder if there would be future demand for two Tokyo flights a day.

 I know some of my business friends would turn their nose up at flying a low cost airline for such a long flight.
 If a company was paying for my ticket I would fly a legacy carrier as well.
 I would rather save money though, and the $270 difference in flights is better spent on ramen and sushi in Tokyo.
 Looking at some of the young passengers from Saigon who were bringing back cool stuff from Tokyo, they would never have been able to fly to Japan before before the low-cost era.